Backyard Chickens for Beginners is a straightforward guide for keeping a flock of chickens in your backyard including tips and troubleshooting.

 I saw the post and initially thought it was far too much for me to take on.
-So naturally I called her and bought them.
+So naturally, I called her and bought them.
 A part of my personality that I would say has served me well.

 Within a matter of days, they were placed in my yard.
 Coop and all.
-I built them their run with a makeshift style door using a hollowed out peg from the hardware department and a tomato stake.
+I built them their run with a makeshift style door using a hollowed-out peg from the hardware department and a tomato stake.
 Like any good homesteader, I repurposed spare fencing I had left over from a garden project.

 The learning curb was not anywhere near what my research had let on to.
 There are so many posts and articles written about keeping backyard chickens these days that it sort of gets overwhelming.
-I have come to realize that people tend to over complicate things.
-Keeping backyard chickens is a worthwhile endeavor that is not complicated in the slightest.
+I have come to realize that people tend to overcomplicate things.

 So here we are with 6 chickens and no roosters.
 I am not at the point of wanting to breed and raise meat birds.
 But that is a whole other side to this that could be very beneficial to some.